• Skip to primary navigation

 To air fry frozen Italian sausages, first cook the sausages for 5 minutes at 320 degrees Fahrenheit to help thaw them, and then cook them for an additional 12 minutes at 370 degrees Fahrenheit.

-• Every model of air fryer is different, so you may have to adjust the cooking time slightly depending on the brand you are using.
+• Every model of air fryer is different, and different air fryer models may cook food at a different rate so you may have to adjust the cook time slightly depending on the brand you are using.

-• Depending on the size of sausages you are using you may have to adjust the cooking time.
+• Depending on the size of the sausages and thickness of the sausage you are using you may have to adjust the cooking time.

 • Don't overlap the sausages in the air fryer or they won't cook properly.
 Cook them in a single layer.

-• If food tends to stick to your air fryer, give the air fryer tray or air fryer basket a spray with a cooking oil such as avocado oil before cooking the sausages.
+• If food tends to stick to your air fryer, give the air fryer tray or air fryer basket a spray with a cooking oil such as avocado oil or olive oil before cooking the sausages.

 How to serve: